prochigor/train-station/README.md

 ## Description
-In this api you can manage proces on the train station, users can read information about stations, routes, trains with types and journey (Data type format: `YYYY-mm-dd hh:mm`) with general information, but only admins can create new elements, but everything can create new orders with tickets.
-To update or delete info, you can use admin panel, where you can use all CRUD possibilities, if you have a permission.
-Welcome to train station.
+In this API you can manage processes on the train station, users can read information about stations, routes, and trains with types and journeys (Data type format: YYYY-mm-dd hh:mm) with general information, but only admins can create new elements, but everything can create new orders with tickets.
+To update or delete info, you can use the admin panel, where you can use all CRUD possibilities if you have permission.
+Welcome to the train station.

 # You can see all endpoints to api here `http://127.0.0.1:8000/api/doc/swagger/`